tsorrels/ip_monitor/README.md

 $ sudo ./ip_monitor -i interface [-p] [Extention, ...]

 ```
-The user must provide an interface (i.e. 'eth0'), can optionally provide the -p switch to run in permiscuous mode, and can concatinate any number of properly written extention modules that the tool will load prior to running.
+The user must provide an interface (i.e. 'eth0'), can optionally provide the -p switch to run in permiscuous mode, and can concatenate any number of properly written extention modules that the tool will load prior to running.

 A execution example would be:
 ```bash